securitybrahh/empiresec.co/content/anonymity-manifesto.md

 Peterson thinks that Pseudonomous handle/brand doesn't indlict damage to human psyche's identity, which is very big assumption and hence the claim lost.

 https://write.hackliberty.org/fmda/jordan-peterson-is-wrong-about-anonymity

+## Consequences

+Cryptographic reveal to get the person a fair trial.